Shahriyar001/developer-portfolio/README.md

 ```
 start live project
 ```
-it was build for developing ... new update coming soon
+it was build for development
+new update coming soon